 There are a number of notable medicinal uses for wormwood.
 It can be administered as a fluid extract, infusion, essential oil, powder, and tincture.
-But, always check the contraindications, such as pregnancy or nursing, and follow the dose and duration guidelines.
-And as discussed earlier, the essential oil is extremely potent, and it should always be used with extreme care in all cases.
+But, always check the

 Anesthetic

 Wormwood is effective for easing pain.
 The essential or infused oil provides relief as a topical liniment and local anesthetic.
 See some tips for supporting bruises, cuts, and scrapes below under "Administration."
 Remember, the essential oil should only be used as a topical application and with extreme care.